9 signs your elderly parent needs help

 As they age, your parents will begin to need more and more help.
 But how do you know when to step in?
 Here are nine signs that your parents may need help right now, and who you can reach out to for that help.

-After being independent and self-sufficient for so long, it's difficult for parents to admit they need help.
-But it's important to communicate with your parents, letting them know why you are worried and that you want to help.
-Then come up with solutions together.
+After being independent and self-sufficient for so long, it may be difficult for parents to admit they need help.
+It can be helpful to share with your parents why you are worried and that you want to help, and then to form solutions together.

 Have your parents begun forgetting appointments or bills that need to be paid?
 Have they been getting lost more regularly?
 Maybe they've begun repeating themselves or putting common objects in illogical places.
 Perhaps they forget the dosage for their medicine, or don't take it altogether.

 If this is the case, Bunni Dybnis, a geriatric specialist and member of the National Association of Geriatric Care Managers, says an assessment might be in order to help determine options and resources.
 Once you know what is going on with your parent, be it a medical condition or dementia, you will better know how to help them.

 Who could help: Talk to your parent's doctor about an evaluation (both medical and cognitive) or hire a caregiver to provide transportation and assist with medication.

 Are your parents having trouble walking or getting up from a chair?
 Look at your parents' home: Is the staircase awkward to navigate, are there slippery tiles, does the furniture create obstacles or are they having trouble getting in and out of the shower?
 Muscle, joint pain or trouble with knees might indicate that a cane or walker is necessary.

 Who could help: Visit the doctor regarding your parent's mobility or make home modifications to improve accessibility.